Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Introduction

-The Dynkin index of a semi-simple subalgebra of a simple Lie algebra remains a valid invariant only if a single orbit of the finite reflection group is involved in its definition.
-The embedding index (Section~\ref{embsec}) becomes an analogue of the Dynkin index, and it has the same value for every orbit of a finite reflection group.
-However, the generalization of such indices is not obvious.
-The calculations of the embedding index proceed whenever the branching rule for the finite reflection group and its subgroup ($G' \subset G$) is known.
-These rules are well-established, and they were calculated for the crystallographic groups (for the rank up to $n=8$) (for example, in \cite{LP} and references therein).
-Recently, they have been obtained for the non-crystallographic groups as well \cite{GPS}.
+The Dynkin index remains a valid invariant only if a single orbit of non-crystallographic type is involved in its definition.
+Therefore, in Section~\ref{embsec}, we explore the analog of such an invariant called the embedding index.
+The calculations of the index proceed whenever the branching rule for a finite reflection group and its subgroup is known ($G' \subset G$).
+For crystallographic reflection groups, the branching rules are determined for the rank up to $n=8$ (for instance, see \cite{LNP, LP2} and references therein).
+Recently, the branching rules have been formulated for the non-crystallographic reflection groups as well \cite{GPS}.

-In addition, as we are restricted to orbits of the non-crystallographic groups, we introduce the algorithm for the search for lower orbits, i.e. the orbits of smaller radii that may appear inside of an initial one (Section~\ref{detsec}).
-Choosing a seed point with its coordinates and proceeding with the subtraction of simple roots provides the dominant points of lower orbits.
-As it turns out, this method coincides with the root-subtraction for orbits of crystallographic type.
-Such a procedure forms a weight-system that is analogues to a weight-system of a representation of a simple Lie algebra even if there is no such algebra underlying the non-crystallographic cases.
-In a geometrical interpretation, the obtained set of orbits of different radii results in the structure of nested polyhedra (Fig.~\ref{nestpoly}).
-Such a set of polytopes is rather unusual as it differs from the sets obtained for crystallographic cases.
-For the latter ones, the vertices of a polytope of a bigger radius are found in the middle of the edges of a polytope of a smaller one.
-However, the nested polyhedra of the non-crystallographic groups does not have this property.
+Furthermore, since we are restricted to the non-crystallographic groups, we introduce a search algorithm to find the orbits of smaller radii that may appear inside an initial one (Section~\ref{detsec}).
+Here,~such orbits are referred to as `lower orbits.'
+The subtraction of the simple roots of $H_n$, $n\in\{2,3,4\}$ from a seed point $\lambda$ with its coordinates in the $\omega-$basis provides the dominant points of lower orbits.
+We~demonstrate that this method coincides with the root-subtraction for orbits of crystallographic type.
+Such a procedure forms a weight system similar to the one of representation.
+In the geometrical interpretation, any obtained set of lower orbits together with a starting one results in the structure of nested polyhedra \cite{Jan, TTVZ, Zel}.
+Such a set of polytopes is quite unusual, as it differs from the sets obtained for crystallographic cases.
+For the latter, whenever any two polytopes with dominant points consecutively obtained by the subtraction method are considered, one can notice that each vertex of a larger polytope is found in the middle of each edge of a polytope of smaller radius.
+In contrast, the nested polyhedra of non-crystallographic types do not have this property.